 Short-term (1-2 years):

-• Complete a project involving cloud technologies like AWS or Azure.
+• Complete a project using cloud platforms: AWS or Azure, maybe both.

 Long-term (3-5 years):

-• Become a Senior Software Developer or Architect.
+• Land a Senior Software Developer or Architect role.

 Skills and Qualifications: